pglet/website/blog/2022-01-11-email-sign-form-for-docusaurus-with-hcaptcha-cloudflare-pages-and-mailgun.md

 [`/api/confirm-subscription`](https://github.com/pglet/website/blob/master/functions/api/confirm-subscription.js) function has a single `onRequestGet()` handler which performs the following:

 * Validates `email` and `code` request parameters.
-* Calculates confirmation code and compares it with one from request.
+* Calculates confirmation code and compares it withto the one from the request.
-* If both codes match updates Mailgun mailing list member's `subscribed` status to `yes`.
+* If both codes match, updates Mailgun mailing list member's `subscribed` status to `yes`.
 * Redirects to a home page with `?signup-confirmed` appended to the URL.

 ```javascript